 - See examples Have a look at examples of work they have produced, does it come across as professional?

-6 – Thoroughly Check Your Quote To Avoid Costs That Aren’t Required
+6 – Thoroughly Check Your Quote to Avoid Costs That Aren’t Required

 When you receive a quote from the surveying company, check that it contains all the relevant information you need for your survey.
-It is crucial your company has understood your specification – you don’t want them coming back and asking for more money because they either didn’t understand your specification or they misunderstood it.
+It’s crucial your company has understood your specification – you don’t want them coming back and asking for more money because they either didn’t understand your specification or they misunderstood it.

 It is also worth checking terms and conditions to check there are no additional fees for revisions to the drawing or returning to the site if they haven’t picked something up correctly.

-7 – Request Example Drawings In PDF & CAD Format To See What You Will Receive
+7 – Request Example Drawings in PDF & CAD Format to See What You Will Receive

 When getting quotes for your topographical land survey ask for example drawings in both PDF and CAD format.
 You can then have a little look at the drawing to see how organised they are, level of detail they typically pick up etc.